medusajs/medusa/docs/content/development/scheduled-jobs/create.md

 :::

-In your terminal run the following command to run your Medusa server:
+In your terminal run the following command to run your Medusa backend:

 ```bash npm2yarn
 npm run start